The bronchial tubes extend from the trachea and end in the lungs’ alveoli.

 - Fever: which usually evidences the presence of a secondary bacterium or a pulmonary infection.

-There are many possible causes for chronic bronchitis, but the most prominent and common is cigarette or tobacco smoke.
+There are many possible causes of chronic bronchitis, but cigarette or tobacco smoke is the most prominent and common.

-A large number of people suffering from this disease are diagnosed after having been or continue to be smokers, in addition, various investigations prove the fact that being a long-term smoker increases the risk of chronic bronchitis.
+Many people suffering from this disease are diagnosed after having been or continue to be smokers; various investigations prove that being a long-term smoker increases the risk of chronic bronchitis.

-However, there are other factors that have the ability to increase the risk of chronic bronchitis, such as:
+However, other factors can increase the risk of chronic bronchitis, such as:

-- Many other inhaled irritants: for example, smog, industrial pollutants and solvents.
+- Many other inhaled irritants: example, smog, industrial pollutants, and solvents.

-- Respiratory infections: they can be both bacterial and viral.
-When acute bronchitis or an infection occurs very recurrently it can cause the onset of chronic bronchitis.
+- Respiratory infections: can be both bacterial and viral.
+When acute bronchitis or disease occurs very recurrently, it can cause the onset of chronic bronchitis.

 Smoking and prolonged exposure to tobacco smoke and cigarettes are the main risk factors for obtaining this disease.
-However, there are others that include:
+However, others include: